TRON Founder Justin Sun And TRON Receive Top Awards At Wiki Finance EXPO

-SYDNEY, AUSTRALIA - Media OutReach - 17 November 2023 - On November 16, at the Wiki Finance Expo held in Sydney, Australia, Justin Sun, the founder of TRON, and the TRON network received the annual 'Metaverse Navigator Award' and the global 'Financial Freedom Ambassador Award' respectively.
+(MENAFN- Media OutReach Newswire) SYDNEY, AUSTRALIA - Media OutReach - 17 November 2023 - On November 16, at the Wiki Finance Expo held in Sydney, Australia, Justin Sun, the founder of TRON, and the TRON network received the annual "Metaverse Navigator Award" and the global "Financial Freedom Ambassador Award" respectively.
 This is another international recognition for Justin Sun and TRON following their previous award at the Dubai Blockchain Eco Conference on October 25.

 The Wiki Finance Expo is a platform for leading global financial exhibitions and fintech conferences, with large summits held annually in Singapore, Sydney, Dubai, Hong Kong, Bangkok, and other locations.
 To date, the platform has organized 38 financial exhibitions, attracting over 70,000 participants.